glennj/exercism-moonscript/CONTRIBUTING.md

    For classes, provide stubs for the constructor and each method.
    The stubbed function should emit an error.
    See what it looks like in other exercises.

+1. Revisit the exercise difficulty in config.json if the implementation was harder/easier than expected.

 1. Run `bin/configlet lint` to ensure that the new exercise conforms to Exercism standards.